ucan-wg/spec/README.md

 A UCAN's time bounds MUST NOT be considered valid if the current system time is prior to the `nbf` field, or after the `exp` field.
 This is called "ambient time validity".

 All witnesses MUST contain time bounds equal to or wider than the UCAN being delegated to.
 If the witness expires before the outer UCAN — or starts after it — the reader MUST treat the UCAN as invalid.
 This is called "timely delegation".
-This conditions MUST hold even if the current wall clock time is inside the misdelegated bounds.
+These conditions MUST hold even if the current wall clock time is inside the misdelegated bounds.

 A UCAN is valid inclusive from the `nbf` time, and until the `exp` field.
 If the current time is outside of these bounds, the UCAN MUST be considered invalid.
 A delegator or invoker SHOULD account for expected clock drift when setting these bounds.
 This is called "timely invocation".